 What to Expect While Recovering from Duodenal Switch Surgery

 Duodenal switch surgery represents a breakthrough in bariatric surgery, combining restrictive components with a malabsorptive element to make massive weight loss over the long term a realistic goal for patients struggling with morbid obesity.
-During the procedure, Dr. Fernando Garcia reduces the size of the stomach while preserving the structural integrity of the pyloric valve and the duodenum.
+During the procedure, your bariatric surgeon reduces the size of the stomach while preserving the structural integrity of the pyloric valve and the duodenum.
 Ultimately, patients who undergo duodenal switch surgery will be able to absorb a healthy amount of nutrients; however, they will absorb only about 20 percent of the fat they consume.

 Although the concept that underlies duodenal switch surgery - a marriage of restrictive and malabsorptive elements - is simple enough, the procedure itself is among the most complex in bariatric surgery.
 As you might imagine, then, the recovery period following duodenal switch surgery is also relatively significant.
-Dr. Garcia is careful to explain duodenal switch surgery recovery in detail during consultations at his Tijuana, BC bariatric surgery practice.
-He wants his patients to know exactly what duodenal switch surgery entails so that they can make confident decisions regarding whether to proceed with the procedure.
+Our weight loss specialists are careful to explain duodenal switch surgery recovery in detail during consultations at our Tijuana, BC bariatric surgery practice.
+We want patients to know exactly what duodenal switch surgery entails so that they can make confident decisions regarding whether to proceed with the procedure.

 We invite you to read the following information about duodenal switch surgery recovery and then contact Tijuana Bariatrics today to find out more about whether this type of bariatric surgery is right for you.